elipousson/overedge/README.md

 ## Examples

-`overedge` currently provides just a few functions.
+`overedge` currently provides a variety of functions for accessing spatial data, modifying simple feature or bounding box objects, and creating or formatting maps with ggplot2.

 ### Make icon maps with sf objects and ggplot2